srgk26/EasyPlotting.jl/README.md

 ***

-## Usage:
+## Windows and macOS Usage (Linux users, see below):

-1. Download and install Julia from https://julialang.org/downloads/ (Linux users, see below!).
+1. Download and install Julia from https://julialang.org/downloads/.
 2. Open the Julia app, copy and paste at the prompt:

 ```